lanwuwei/Twitter-URL-Corpus/README.md

 2. Training and testing file is the subset of raw data with human annotation, both files have the same format, each line contains: sentence1 \tab sentence2 \tab (n,6) \tab url
 3. For each sentence pair, there are 6 Amazon Mechanical Turk workers annotating it.
 1 representa paraphrase and 0 represents non-paraphrase.
 So totally n out 6 workers think the pair is paraphrase.
 If n<=2, we treat them as non-paraphrase; if n>=4, we treat them as paraphrase; if n==3, we discard them.
 4. After discarding n==3, we can get 42200 for training and 9324 for testing.

+## License
+It is released for non-commercial use under the CC BY-NC-SA 3.0 license.